Back to All Events

 *This event is substance-free, which means we ask folks to leave alcoholic beverages and non-prescription substances at home.
 You do not need to identify as a person in recovery to join a substance-free event with us.
 For more on our trip substance policies, you can click to view our General Trip and Refund Policies here.

-ABOUT YOUR GUIDE
+ABOUT YOUR GUIDES

 Tam Willey (they/them) is a nature based guide and mentor, exploring themes of belonging and attention through story and immersive ways of being together that support a culture of reciprocity and relational kinship.
 Tam's work is informed by their background as an artist, musician, local handy person, children’s woodworking instructor, custodian, skateboarder, LGBTQIA+ youth advisor, community advocate, and trainer of nature therapy guides across the globe with the Association of Nature and Forest Therapy.
 Tam is passionate about bioregional herbalism, community supported agriculture, fermentation, food reclamation, skill sharing, rites of passage, tech wellness, and outdoor recreation.
 Tam has been collaborating with The Venture Out Project since 2017 as an instructor, community liaison, and guide, launching the first Queer Forest Bathing retreat in 2018 in Lyle, Washington.